RNC Reject Candace Owens Trades Twitter Jabs With Cardi, Clearly Trying To Push Her Bootlicky Book

 There’s an ongoing shade fest on social media between an ungreased scalp sista and Cardi B.

-Curmudgeonous conservative Candace Owens loves attention and she recently used Belcalis’ name to beckon some.
+GOP puppet yet RNC reject Candace Owens loves attention and she recently used Belcalis’ name to beckon some.
 On Sunday, Candace shared a clip of her appearance on “The Ben Shapiro Show: Sunday Special” where she called Cardi “illiterate” and accused Democratic presidential nominee Joe Biden of pandering by being in that ELLE magazine interview with her.

 “It is one of the biggest insults.
 If Black Americans are not insulted by the fact that Joe Biden, who has been hiding in his basement, you know, for the entire year, made an appearance to come out because he was going do an interview with Cardi B. Do we have nothing better to offer?” said Candace.